 1 - Why did you choose this canvas?

-3 - What paint / technique did you use?
+4 - What technique did you use?

-Find the works of Seydou in the Kelen gallery.
+Find Tidiane's works in the Kelen gallery.